raygun101/MarkupKit/README.md

     @property (nonatomic, readonly, copy) NSArray *arrangedSubviews;

-Note that layout views can be nested to create complex layouts that automatically adjust to orientation or screen size changes.
+`LMLayoutView` overrides `appendMarkupElementView:` to call `addArrangedSubview:` so that layout views can be easily constructed in markup.
+Additionally, layout views can be nested to create complex layouts that automatically adjust to orientation or screen size changes.

 All three layout view types are discussed in more detail in the following sections.
 See _LMLayoutView.h_ for more information.

 ## LMRowView and LMColumnView
 The `LMRowView` and `LMColumnView` classes lay out subviews in either a horizontal or vertical line, respectively.
-Both classes extend the abstract `LMBoxView` class, which extends `LMLayoutView` and adds the following properties:
+Both classes extend the abstract `LMBoxView` class, which itself extends `LMLayoutView` and adds the following properties:

     @property (nonatomic) LMBoxViewAlignment alignment;
     @property (nonatomic) CGFloat spacing;
+    @property (nonatomic) BOOL pin;

 The `alignment` property specifies how content should be aligned within a box view.
-It is specified as an instance of the `LMBoxViewAlignment` enumeration:
+It must be one of the following values, defined by the `LMBoxViewAlignment` enumeration:

 * `LMBoxViewAlignmentTop`
 * `LMBoxViewAlignmentBottom`